 Adults: 1.150,- USD per person. in a single bedroom with private WC.

 Minimum age: 13 years.
 If you travel with children under 13 years, please contact us directly for other options email@example.com

 Tour type: For anyone who wants to see best of Iceland in one wonderful winter tour.

 Group size: Min 6 guests, Max 16 guests.

-Guide for 2 days, vehicle transportation for 2 days, accommodation, dinner and breakfast
+Guide for 2 days, vehicle transportation for 2 days, accommodation, and breakfast

 Ice cave tour, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, Northern Lights.